ideastouch/ChatUIKit/README.md

 ```

 ### Storyboard & Implementing Container View

-In this case be sure that the the ChatViewController in your story board is pointing to module ChatUIKit.
+	Be sure that the class  ChatViewController in your storyboard is pointing to module ChatUIKit.

 ```Swift
 class MyContainerChatViewController: UIViewController {